csixteen/fraud-detection/README.md

 ![alt text](img/architecture2.svg "Architectural diagram")

-Finally, there is a main Data Store that stores all the transactions made globally by all the Credit Cars.
+Finally, there is a main Data Store that stores all the transactions made globally by all the Credit Cards.
 This data can be used to warm up Redis cache (e.g. we we spin up a new region) as well as serve other purposes (e.g. some batch processes).
 The main Data Store has cross-region replication.
 This means that each region reads data from the regional read-replica, but writes data to a single master node.

 # Architecture deep-dive